kalistamp/ph_fish/Queries.md

 https://blog.group-ib.com/0ktapus
 * * *

+What or where is the best way to anon obtain a cheap domain to set up phish campaign ?

+porkbun domain

+namecheap accepts btc

+***

 ### NOTES:

 * How i ssh into my aws server (instance ?) with the downloaded pem key :